Canadian Outdoor Target Championships

 Target archery is the most well known format of archery.
 Shot over various distances, depending on age and equipment, archers shoot at a traditional five-coloured, 10 ring target.
 Target archery can be shot both indoors and outdoors.

 Archery Canada includes the following bow styles in target archery: Recurve, Compound (including unlimited and fixed pin), Barebow and Hunter.

 Recurve Target Archery is included at the Olympic level, while Compound target archery can be seen at the Pan American Games, and World Championships.
 Barebow was added to World Archery events starting in 2020.

-The 2021 Canadian Outdoor Target Championships will be held in Charlottetown, Prince Edward Island, from July 23-25th 2021
+The 2024 Canadian Outdoor Target Championships will be held in Fredericton, New Brunswick from August 8-11, 2024.

 How to Register

 Registration for the 2024 Canadian Outdoor Target Championships will be available at a later date.